bluegray/Highlighter/README.md

 See the default settings file if you want to customise

-This plugin used to be called *Highlight Mixed Whitespace*, now renamed because it does a little more now.
+This plugin used to be called *Highlight Mixed Whitespace*, renamed because it does a little more now.

 Shamelessly ripped from https://github.com/SublimeText/TrailingSpaces and modified.